 Bodhi Day also known as Rohatsu

-This Day of Enlightenment celebrates the day that the historical Buddha (Shakyamuni or Siddhartha Gautama) experienced enlightenment while meditating under the bodhi tree.
-This day usually involves a meal of tea and cake and is spent in meditation, studying Buddha texts, and chanting.
-According to my research Bodhi is celebrated on this date by Japanese Zen Buddhists.
+This Day of Enlightenment celebrates the day that the historical Buddha (Shakyamuni or Siddhartha Gautama) experienced enlightenment.
+His enlightenment came while he meditated under the bodhi tree.
+Often this day involves a meal of tea and cake and is spent in meditation, studying Buddha texts, and chanting.
+According to my research, Bodhi Japanese Zen Buddhists celebrate this day.
 Tibetian Buddhists and Theravada Buddhists each celebrate this event on different dates.

 Feast of the Immaculate Conception